FindMySchool LogoFindMySchool

 A final point on atmosphere: the school explicitly values enrichment and extra-curricular participation as part of its curriculum offer, not as a bolt-on.
 That gives the place a busy, outward-facing feel, with plenty of organised activity at lunchtimes and after school for students who want it.

-This review’s performance picture uses the provided dataset for rankings and metrics.
+This review’s performance picture uses the for rankings and metrics.

-Blatchington Mill ranks 1,032nd in England for GCSE outcomes (FindMySchool ranking based on official data), and 3rd locally in Hove.
-In plain English, that places it above the England average overall, within the top 25% of schools in England (up to the 25th percentile).
+Blatchington Mill ranks 1,365th of 3,688 schools in England for GCSE outcomes (FindMySchool ranking based on official data), and 3rd locally in Hove.
+In plain English, that places it above the national midpoint, though not within the top 25% band described previously.

 How to use this data sensibly: families comparing options locally can use the FindMySchool Local Hub and Comparison Tool to view results side-by-side with other Hove secondaries, then weigh the numbers against curriculum fit and pastoral structures.